credativ/credativ-pg-migrator/docs/README.md

 Configuration is done via the YAML config file and the command line.

-For a deep dive into the technical execution and process mapping of these components, see the [Standard Migration Workflow](workflow/standard/migration_workflow.md).
+For a deep dive into the technical execution and process mapping of these components, see the [Standard Migration Workflow](workflow/standard/migration_workflow.md) and the [Data Anonymization Workflow](workflow/anonymization.md).

 ### 2.3 Databases involved